redbadger/crux/docs/src/guide/migrate-per-operation-types.md

 ### A cleared timer can still fire

-`Clear` is a request like any other: the shell cancels the timer and answers with the `TimerId`, and only then does the core's timer future resolve with `TimerOutcome::Cleared`.
-Between the core clearing a timer and the shell acting on the `Clear`, the timer can fire, and the shell may answer the original `NotifyAfter` as well.
+`ClearTimer` is a request like any other: the shell cancels the timer and answers with the `TimerId`, and only then does the core's timer future resolve with `TimerOutcome::Cleared`.
+Between the core clearing a timer and the shell acting on the `ClearTimer`, the timer can fire, and the shell may answer the original `NotifyAfter` as well.
 That is harmless.
 The core stopped waiting for that request when the timer was cleared, and it ignores the late answer, with no event and no error.

-So a shell has two obligations, and neither is about safety: cancel the timer, so it does not sit there until it fires, and answer the `Clear`.
+So a shell has two obligations, and neither is about safety: cancel the timer, so it does not sit there until it fires, and answer the `ClearTimer`.
 Under `Time` that answer was `TimeResponse::Cleared { id }`; now it is the bare `TimerId`.
 The handler `crux_time` ships does both, so a shell that [adopts it](#adopting-the-shipped-handlers) never has to think about this